Flower Garden Banks National Marine Sanctuary

 Fuzzy white hydroids, red encrusting sponges and tiny colonial anemones blanket the steel surfaces, and varieties of colorful blennies rely on empty barnacle shells for safe havens from predators.
 Tessellated blennies poke out their heads enough to expose their flamboyant faces and otherworldly antlers.
 Yellow variations of seaweed blennies have lemon-colored bodies with blue streaks radiating from their eyes.
 Angelfish, cocoa damselfish and butterflyfish flutter around large stands of purple and brown tube sponges attached to the structure’s legs.
 Schools of silky sharks regularly circle outside the framework, and loggerhead turtles sometimes feast on sponges attached to the artificial reefs.

-Stetson Bank, the sanctuary’s third marine-life hotspot, is about 70 miles south of Galveston, Texas, and about 30 miles northwest of the East and West Banks.
+Stetson Bank, the sanctuary’s third marine-life hotspot, is about 70 miles (113 kilometers) south of Galveston, Texas, and about 30 miles (48 kilometers) northwest of the East and West Banks.
 Like those, it also sits atop a salt dome.
 Unlike true coral reefs bedded on hard limestone, Stetson’s substrate is softer siltstone and claystone.

 The Sierra Madracis coral near mooring buoy three is not only the largest coral formation on Stetson, but it’s also one of the most visually stunning and lively displays of ten-ray star coral in the entire sanctuary.
 Schools of crimson creolefish hover overhead, while spotted morays poke out their heads from cubbyholes.
 The many recesses in the Madracis formation also provide perfect hideouts for spiny lobsters.